Skip to main content

 Check Current Usage

-You can check your current rate limit status with any API request, or use the dedicated endpoint:
+You can check your current rate limit status with any API request by inspecting the response headers, or use the usage endpoint:

 Terminal